6 Ways to Get More Sleep Now That Baby Is Here

 Keep baby in a bassinet by your bed so you’re spending less time wandering the halls and more time snoozing.
 “My baby woke up like clockwork; 11:45ish and 3,” says Bumpie Ashley K. “I planned for it by going to sleep as soon as she did at night and making sure I already had her bottle and formula by the bed ready to go.”

 Create some space

 When you’re ready to move baby into her own room, turn the monitor down to the lowest setting.
-“A big mistake parents make is putting monitor right next to your head and jacking it all the way — every little noise will wake you,” says Ryan.
-“Even if you turn it way down you will hear your baby cry.”
+“A big mistake parents make is putting the monitor right next to their head and jacking it all the way up—every little noise will wake you,” says Ryan.
+“Even if you turn it down you will still hear your baby cry.”